 206 Cesar E. Chavez Ave.
 SW

 Walk another three minutes south on Cesar Chavez, past Oakes St. to the Cherry St. intersection.
 This mural is painted on the exterior wall of the Tin Can Bar on the southeast corner of the intersection.
-It was painted by Grand Rapids artist Maddison Chaffer in summer 2023 as part of the Downtown Grand Rapids “Activate This Place” program.
+It was painted by Grand Rapids artist Eddie Chaffer in summer 2023 as part of the Downtown Grand Rapids “Activate This Place” program.

 “Hopson Flats Mural”